Learn About Chinese Lanterns

 How to Sow

-Chinese Lantern may be grown from seed sown early indoors and transplanted outside after frost, or sown directly in the garden in summer, or planted as a potted plant.
+Chinese Lantern may be grown from seed sown early indoors and transplanted outside after frost, or sown directly in the garden.

 Sowing Seed Indoors:

-- Sow indoors 6 weeks before outdoor planting time
+- Sow indoors 6 weeks before the last frost.

 - As soon as seedlings emerge, provide plenty of light on a sunny windowsill or grow seedlings 3-4 inches beneath fluorescent plant lights turned on 16 hours per day, off for 8 hours at night.
 Raise the lights as the plants grow taller.
 Incandescent bulbs will not work for this process because they will get too hot.
 Most plants require a dark period to grow, do not leave lights on for 24 hours.